 NPQSL and Master's Level Qualifications

 Successful NPQSL participants could further develop their learning to achieve 40 credit points at Master’s level.
 This can be done by enrolling onto a 40 credit point module entitled Learning from Professional Development, the assessment for which is a 3,500-word reflective assignment which links the work done for the NPQSL with the academic literature.
-You could then apply to join a Master’s degree (which requires a total of 180 credits), such as the MA Education (available Full-time, or Part-time, or via Distance Learning) which has an optional Leadership and Management pathway within it, and use the 40 credit module towards that qualification.
+You could then apply to join a Master’s degree (which requires a total of 180 credits), such as the MA Education (available Full-time, or Part-time, or via Distance Learning) and use the 40 credit module towards that qualification.

 The fee for this stand-alone module is offered at a reduced rate of £525 for NPQSL graduates.